ZhangYiJiang/cs2103-docs/README.md

 ## Installation

-1. Download the script into your `docs` folder
+1. Download the script and CSS into your `docs` folder
 2. Install the prerequisites - [install Python 3](https://www.python.org/downloads/), then install the required packages - `pip3 install bs4 markdown pygments`
 3. Run the script from the project root - `python3 docs/build/convertor.py`
 4. Configure `convertor.py` by editing the `files` dict at the top of the file.